Helping Clients With Child Custody And Visitation Challenges

 Physical custody, also called “parenting time,” refers to the right of a parent to have the child live with him or her.
 As with legal custody, physical custody may be awarded to one parent, or jointly to both.

 Parents and grandparents may also have visitation rights under New Jersey law.
-As an experienced family law and visitation lawyer, Mr. Tournour can help you establish visitation rights if you have been denied or do not wish to be granted full physical custody.
+As an experienced family law and visitation lawyer, Mr. Tournour can help you establish visitation rights if you have been denied custody or visitation.
 He can also help if you or your child’s other custodian wish to relocate.